 But overseas medical tourism can readily backfire, leading to disfigurement, psychological distress and the need for revision surgery (which is very expensive) and ongoing medical help.
 There is usually no easy way to seek recourse or revision from the original doctor, plus, not all surgical errors by less experienced Surgeon’s can be fixed.

 Increased risks of medical tourism and surgery performed with unknown surgeons highlights the heightened risks.
-Our Patient Care Advisors regularly receive calls from desperate patients who want revision surgery – but some things simply can’t be fixed.
+Our Patient Care Coordinators regularly receive calls from desperate patients who want revision surgery – but some things simply can’t be fixed.

 Obesity: Weight Loss Surgery Saves Patient’s Lives

 Sometimes, as in the case of Obesity and Weight Loss Surgery, the patient’s life is actually at risk.
 Obesity has many components – including misfiring brain synapses that prevent a person from burning body fat the way that others do.
 Without some form of change to their condition, such as via Bariatric surgery, a person suffering ongoing Obesity has a high risk of developing numerous chronic diseases that can lead to disability and an early death.
 So some patients who need weight loss surgery and post-weight loss body contouring (skin reduction) are using early release of their Super for surgery.

 Skin Folds: Body Contouring After Weight Loss to Reduce Redundant Skin Folds that are causing problems and social discomfort

 After losing weight through lifestyle changes or dietary changes, formerly heavy patients often have skin laxity (extra folds of loose skin).
 This excess skin causes recurrent skin infections for some patients as well as chaffing, social discomfort and back pain.